Kotlin/kotlinx-kover/docs/gradle-plugin/configuring.md

 Inclusion/exclusion value rules:

-* Can be a fully-qualified class name.
+* Should be a fully-qualified class name.
 * Can contain wildcards:
     * `*` for zero or more of any char.
     * `**` is the same as `*`.